tc39/proposal-object-rest-spread/Spec.md

 _ObjectBindingPattern : `{` BindingPropertyList `,` `...` BindingIdentifier `}`_

-1. Let `excludedNames` be the result of performing RestObjectBindingInitialization of _BindingPropertyList_ using `value` and `environment` as arguments.
+1. Let `excludedNames` be the result of performing BindingInitialization of _BindingPropertyList_ using `value` and `environment` as arguments.
 2. ReturnIfAbrupt(`excludedNames`).
 3. Let `restObj` be ObjectCreate(%ObjectPrototype%).
 4. Let `assignStatus` be [CopyDataProperties(`restObj`, `value`, `excludedNames`)](#copydataproperties-target-source-excluded).